hazcod/enpass-cli/README.md

 A Enpass command line client for Linux and macOS based on [enpass-decryptor](https://github.com/steffen9000/enpass-decryptor) by steffen9000.

+**Warning:** I no longer use Enpass personally, so this repo needs a new maintainer.
+I will however still merge PRs.

 ## Installation

 1. Required system packages: